johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
-Religion references were also analyzed in the State of Union Addresses corpuses used in this experiment.
-The keywords measured were: bible, christian, church, god, holiness, holy land, islam, jerusalem, and judaism.
+Religion references were also analyzed in the State of Union addresses used in this experiment.
+The keywords measured included bible, christian, church, god, holiness, holy land, islam, jerusalem, and judaism.
 President Bush and President Trump, both republicans used religious references more frequently than President Obama, a democratic president.
 </p>